NextronSystems/thor-manual/usage/deployment.rst

    Downloads > Download Token Configuration

-You can retrieve an appropriate THOR license at scan start using the built-in ``--asgard`` and ``--asgard-token`` parameters.
+You can retrieve an appropriate THOR license at scan start using the built-in ``--management-center`` and ``--management-center-token`` parameters.

 .. code-block:: doscon

-   C:\temp\thor>thor64.exe --asgard mgmt-center.internal
+   C:\temp\thor>thor64.exe --management-center mgmt-center.internal

 .. code-block:: doscon

-   C:\temp\thor>thor64.exe --asgard mgmt-center.internal --asgard-token OCU92GW1CyOJLzaHkGrim1v2O0_ZkHPu0A
+   C:\temp\thor>thor64.exe --management-center mgmt-center.internal --management-center-token <your-token>

 If everything works as expected, you will see an INFO-level message in the output similar to the following:

 .. code-block:: batch

-   Info: Init License file found LICENSE: mgmt-center.internal OWNER: Master MGMT: ACME Inc TYPE: Workstation STARTS: 2021/06/18 EXPIRES: 2022/06/18 SCANNER: All Scanners VALID: true REASON:
+   Info: Init License file found LICENSE: mgmt-center.internal OWNER: John Doe MGMT: ACME Inc TYPE: Workstation STARTS: 2021/06/18 EXPIRES: 2022/06/18 SCANNER: All Scanners VALID: true REASON:

 Use Management Center's API to retrieve a license manually
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""